 Because of the challenges the chamber was delighted to turn over the pageant to the Seaside chapter of the Junior Chamber of Commerce, with the hope that the affiliation this organization shared with dozens of similar groups throughout the state would increase cooperation and result in even greater success.
 This hope has been fully realized and the Miss Oregon Pageant has become one of the most outstanding events of it kind in the United States.

 One Miss Oregon, Katie Harman Ebner, has gone on to become Miss America.
-Competing as Miss Oregon 2001, she was crowned Miss America shortly after the terrorist attacks of 9/11/2001.She dedicated her year to inspiring Americans and serving as a beacon of hope as our country recovered from one of our greatest tragedies.
+Competing as Miss Oregon 2001, she was crowned Miss America shortly after the terrorist attacks of September 11, 2001.
+Katie dedicated her year to inspiring Americans and serving as a beacon of hope as our country recovered from one of our greatest tragedies.

 "She flies with her own wings."